Wondai: History

 The name Wondai is believed to be an aboriginal word from the Wakawaka language derived from either watya meaning dingo (a native dog) or wandar meaning nape of the neck.

 Wondai was first settled in the 1850s and closer settlement took place in the early 1900s.

 Wondai Provisional School opened on 2 May 1905.
-On 1 January 1909 it became Wondai State School.
+On 1 January 1909, it became Wondai State School.
 A secondary department was added in 1964.

 Wondai Methodist Church opened on Sunday 4 October 1908, being replaced by the current church building on 9 August 1914.
 When the Methodist Church amalgamated into the Uniting Church in Australia in 1977, it became Wondai Uniting Church.

 In December 1912, a Baptist church opened in Wondai.

 St Mary's Anglican Church was dedicated on Thursday 21 September 1939 by Archbishop William Wand.
 It replaced an earlier church.

+Wondai Presbyterian Church opened in 1941.

 St John-Trinity Lutheran Church was built from timber in 1950.
-In 1964, St John's Lutheran Church in Mondure was relocated to Wondai to become the church hall for St John-Triniity Lutheran church.
+In 1964, St John's Lutheran Church in Mondure was relocated to Wondai to become the church hall for St John-Trinity Lutheran church.

 On Sunday 31 January 1954, Archbishop James Duhig opened the St John the Baptist Primary Catholic School in Wondai.
 It was operated the Presentation Sisters who already operated a convent school in Murgon.
 The school was always small with only two or three teachers serving there.
 In January 1968 it was decided that the two teachers should travel by car from the Murgon convent each day rather than operate a separate convent in Wondai.
 With student numbers falling below 30 and the Murgon Catholic School being only 9 mi away, the St John's school closed at the end of 1969.